Just because we’re homeschool mamas doesn’t mean we have a proclivity to be homemakers.

 Leftovers are a mama’s best friend.
 Learn how to turn a basic beef roast into fajitas.
 Learn how to turn baked salmon into salmon cakes.
 Chicken to chicken pot pie.
 Pork chops to stir-fries.
 Learn to recreate.

 I know we were taught that a Caesar salad is a good compliment to lasagne.
 That biscuits and gravy must go with grits.
 That roast chicken and tiny roasted potatoes pair well with a nice sauvignon blanc.
 But we have other stuff to do!
 Just feed the kids.
 Get a veggie to fill half that plate, a quarter plate of carbs, and a quarter plate of protein.
 Tada.

 The more you learn to cook many things, the easier it is to improvise.
 Now add a glass of vino, turn on a YouTube cooking show and have fun.
 This night, send the kids to watch television or screen out with the iPad.

 So we learned a few simple recipes for takeaway food.
-Plastic food containers were designated to each of your travelling family members.
+Plastic food containers were designated for each of your traveling family members.